How do I find the best mortgage rate?

 Find and compare the best mortgage rates from various banks, credit unions, monoline lenders, and mortgage brokers, using the mortgage search tool.
 The lenders and brokers you see in the search results are some of Canada's largest and most reputable mortgage lenders.

 When you're comparing mortgages, don't just focus on the interest rate.
 Consider the type of interest rate and term type you'd want on your mortgage as well.
-With the mortgage search tool, you can find fixed rate and variable rate mortgages, along with term types of closed, open, or convertable.
+With the mortgage search tool, you can find fixed-rate and variable rate mortgages, along with term types of closed, open, or convertible.
 Each of these options has its positive and negative attributes, so be sure to know what kind of mortgage you want before you start your search.

-You'll also want to know the length of the term you want on your mortgage.
+You'll also want to know the length of the term you will want on your mortgage.
 Do you want to lock into a longer-term mortgage agreement or a shorter-term mortgage?
-Most people opt for a term length of 5 years, which gives them some short term flexibility and some long term predictability as well.
-Mortgage terms of 5 years, also come with lower interest rates than most other term lengths.
+Most people opt for a term length of 5 years, which gives them some short-term flexibility and some long-term predictability as well.
+Mortgage terms of 5 years also come with lower interest rates than most other term lengths.

 How do I use the mortgage search tool?

 Use this mortgage search tool to find the most competitive mortgage rates in Canada.
-In the search box area, you’ll find the following options that you can play around with to find the best mortgage to suit your needs.
+In the search box area, you'll find the following options that you use to find the best mortgage to suit your needs:

-- Province/Territory – Some mortgage rates are only available in certain provinces or territories.
-By default, the search tool will select the current province or territory you're located in.
-If you want to search for mortgages in a different region, you can choose the appropriate region.
+- Province/territory – Some mortgage rates are only available in individual provinces or territories.
+By default, the search tool will select the current province or territory where you are located, but you can also search for mortgages in a different region.